Module digint.digint

 The value at the given index before removal.

-def rstrip(self, value: Union[int, str, Iterable[Union[int, str]]])
+def rstrip(self, value: Union[int, str, Iterable[Union[int, str]]])-

-Removes the given digit (or digits) from the right hand (units) spot.
+rstripRemoves the given digit (or digits) from the right hand (units) spot.
 Works similarly to

-is a single string (not a iterable of strings) it will be treated as a single digit instead of a iterable of digits.Arguments
+str.rstrip, except for the fact that whenvalueis a single string (not a iterable of strings) it will be treated as a single digit instead of a iterable of digits.Arguments

 value – The value (or iterable of values) to strip.
 Can be either a intiger digit value, or a string corelating to a single digit.

-def set_digit(self, index: Union[int, slice, range, Iterable[int]], value: Union[int, str, Iterable[Union[int, str]]])
+def set_digit(self, index: Union[int, slice, range, Iterable[int]], value: Union[int, str, Iterable[Union[int, str]]])-

-Sets the digit (or digits) at the given index (or indexes) to the given value (or values).
+set_digitSets the digit (or digits) at the given index (or indexes) to the given value (or values).
 With multiple indexes and, there must be a matching quantity of values to set at those indexes.

 Arguments

-– The value (or values) to set the index (or indexes) to.Raises
+index– The index (or indexes) to set.value– The value (or values) to set the index (or indexes) to.Raises

-Removes the given digit (or digits) from both sides.
+rstripRemoves the given digit (or digits) from both sides.
 Works similarly to

-is a single string (not a iterable of strings) it will be treated as a single digit instead of a iterable of digits.
-This will not strip any leading0
+str.strip, except for the fact that whenvalueis a single string (not a iterable of strings) it will be treated as a single digit instead of a iterable of digits.
+This will not strip any leading0digit values, as these are already not notated by default nor would effect the digit length of this intiger.Arguments

 value – The value (or iterable of values) to strip.
 Can be either a intiger digit value, or a string corelating to a single digit.

-def unset_digit(self, index: Union[int, slice, range, Iterable[int]])
+def unset_digit(self, index: Union[int, slice, range, Iterable[int]])-

-Unsets (set to 0) the value at the given index (or indexes).
+unset_digitUnsets (set to 0) the value at the given index (or indexes).

 Arguments

-– The index (or indexes) digit to be unset.
+index– The index (or indexes) digit to be unset.

-class digitint (value: Union[int, str, Iterable[Union[int, str]]] = 0, base: int = 10, *, notation_format: Optional[NotationFormat] = NotationFormat(value_symbols=('0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K', 'L', 'M', 'N', 'O', 'P', 'Q', 'R', 'S', 'T', 'U', 'V', 'W', 'X', 'Y', 'Z', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z'), undefined_symbol='?', positive_symbol='+', negative_symbol='-', radix_point_symbol='.', group_split_symbol=None, group_split_count=0, implicit_positive=True, implicit_negative=False))
+class digitint (value: Union[int, str, Iterable[Union[int, str]]] = 0, base: int = 10, *, notation_format: Optional[NotationFormat] = NotationFormat(value_symbols=('0', '1', '2', '3', '4', '5', '6', '7', '8', '9', 'A', 'B', 'C', 'D', 'E', 'F', 'G', 'H', 'I', 'J', 'K', 'L', 'M', 'N', 'O', 'P', 'Q', 'R', 'S', 'T', 'U', 'V', 'W', 'X', 'Y', 'Z', 'a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i', 'j', 'k', 'l', 'm', 'n', 'o', 'p', 'q', 'r', 's', 't', 'u', 'v', 'w', 'x', 'y', 'z'), undefined_symbol='?', positive_symbol='+', negative_symbol='-', radix_point_symbol='.', group_split_symbol=None, group_split_count=0, implicit_positive=True, implicit_negative=False))-

 A mutable sequence type of intiger that has a explicitly set base, allowing for specific digit values to be get and set.